 What you can expect from us:

-- We will provide an education based on Gospel values suited to KS5, your ability and aptitude, and we will encourage you to become involved in all aspects of college life.
+- We will provide an education based on Gospel values suited to your age, ability and aptitude, encouraging you to become involved in all aspects of college life.

 - We will provide a quality education in a safe, attractive and well-resourced working environment.